-Section #2: Special Meetings.
+Section #2: Special Meetings / Notifications.

-Special meetings may be called at any time by the President or a majority of the Board of Directors or upon written request of one-third of the active voting members of this Association.
-Notice of special meetings and shall be given to all board members and shall provide sufficient time to allow for any necessary preparation and travel to attend the meeting.
-No business may be transacted at a special meeting other than that stated in the call.
-Such special meetings may take place in person or, at the discretion of the president or of the majority of the board, by conference call.
+Special meetings of the Delegates may be called at any time by the President or a majority of the Board of Directors or upon written request of one-third of the active voting members of this Association.
+Notice of special meetings shall be given to all Delegates and board members and shall provide sufficient time to allow for any necessary preparation and travel to attend the meeting.
+No business may be transacted at a special meeting other than that stated in the notice.
+Such special meetings may take place in person or, at the discretion of the President or of the majority of the Board, by conference call or other electronic means.